BII-Lab/Yeti-Project/README.md

 This script submits DNS packet via rsync+ssh.
 Note that it uses ssh Pubkey Authentication, so user should provide ssh public key via mail to the coordinators;

-2. Joining Yeti as a Resolver Operator
+2.Joining Yeti as a Resolver Operator

 We encourage people running resolvers to join the project.
 These should be used for real-world queries, but for informed users in non-critical environments.